akonon/testgit/README.txt

-This is a test project.
+This is a test project for learning Git.

-I write here whatever I want.